INVESTING IN PROPERTY THROUGH YOUR SUPERANNUATION

 When investing in commercial real estate, super funds may invest all their resources into a commercial facility, if a member of the fund operates an enterprise.

 It is a lucrative opportunity for small businesses that want full ownership over the facilities from which they operate.
-Investors or companies that already own commercial properties may contribute them to the SMSF, provided that the transaction is subject to contribution caps and that it occurs at market value.
+Investors or companies that already own commercial properties may contribute them to the SMSF.
+It provided that the transaction is subject to contribution caps and that it occurs at market value.

 SMSF property sales may incorporate several charges and fees.
 While they appear small individually, their cumulative cost may greatly reduce your balance.